-- 1. In addition to Article 11 the following shall apply cumulatively with regard to Limited Frequency Sensitive Mode Underfrequency (LFSM-U): - (a) The HVDC System shall be capable of adjusting the Active Power Frequency Response to the AC Network(s), during both import and export, according to Figure 4 at a Frequency threshold f_2 between and including 49.8 Hz and 49.5 Hz with a Droop S_4 adjustable from 0.1 % upwards.
+- 1. In addition to Article 11 the following shall apply cumulatively with regard to Limited Frequency Sensitive Mode Underfrequency (LFSM-U): - (a) The HVDC System shall be capable of adjusting the Active Power Frequency Response to the AC Network(s), during both import and export, according to Figure 4 at a Frequency threshold f_2 between and including 49.8 Hz and 49.5 Hz with a Droop having a minimum value of 0.1 %.
 In the LFSM-U mode the HVDC System shall be capable of adjusting power up to its Maximum HVDC Active Power Transmission Capacity.
 The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO and shall be subject to notification to the National Regulatory Authority.
 The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
-The Active Power Frequency Response shall be activated as fast as inherently technically feasible with an initial delay that shall be as short as possible.
-The values of the initial delay and the time for full activation shall be specified by the Relevant TSO, subject to notification to the National Regulatory Authority.
-The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
+The Active Power Frequency Response shall be activated as fast as technically feasible with an initial delay that shall be as short as possible.
+If greater than 0.5 second, the delay shall be reasonably justified by the HVDC System Owner to the Relevant TSO and shall be subject to approval by the Relevant TSO, while respecting the provisions of Article 4(3).

 Figure 4: Active Power Frequency Response capability of HVDC Systems in LFSM-U. ΔP is the change in Active Power output from the HVDC System, depending on the operation condition a decrease of import power or an increase of export power. f_n is the nominal Frequency in the AC Network(s) the HVDC System is connected and Δf is the Frequency change in the AC Network(s) the HVDC is connected.
-At underfrequencies where f is below f_2 , the HVDC System has to increase Active Power output according to the Droop s_4 .
+At underfrequencies where f is below f_2 , the HVDC System has to increase Active Power output according to the Droop s.